 If you have any requests concerning information about you that we hold (including any requests to exercise your rights under applicable data protection law) or any queries with regard to how we handle, store or protect your personal information, please contact our Supporter Care Team or Data Protection contact at Maggie’s, The Gatehouse, 10 Dumbarton Road, Glasgow, G11 6PA or at email@example.com or call us on 0300 123 1801.

-This Privacy Notice sets out how we collect, handle, store and protect information about you when you visit and use our Website or interact with us over the phone, in person, on paper or through another medium.
+This Privacy Notice sets out how we collect, handle, store and protect information about you when you visit and use our Website or interact with us over the phone, in person, on paper or through another medium, for example by e-mail.
 It also contains information about when we share your personal information with other parties (for example our service providers).

 We collect information about you when you give it to us.
-For example, you enquire about our fundraising activities; make a donation; make an enquiry; purchase one of our products; tell us your story; visit one of our centres; or if you otherwise provide us with personal information (such as, in person, over the phone, on paper or by SMS).
+For example, you enquire about our fundraising activities; make a donation; make an enquiry; purchase one of our products; tell us your story; visit one of our centres; or if you otherwise provide us with personal information (such as, in person, over the phone, on paper, by SMS or e-mail).

 In some cases, we also collect information about you because other people legitimately provide that information to us.
 For example, sometimes when you support us, your information will be collected by an organisation working for us.
-In some cases, we also receive information about you from independent event organisers for example, GSI, Skyline, Kiltwalk, Tour de Yorkshire and other third parties where it is legally permissible for them to share your information with us (for example, you have consented to this).
+In some cases, we also receive information about you from independent event organisers for example, GSI, Skyline, Kiltwalk, Tour de Yorkshire, JCP and other third parties (for example Just Giving, Virgin Money Giving, MuchLoved) where it is legally permissible for them to share your information with us (for example, you have consented to this).

 If you visit our Website, we also generally gather information about you based on the way in which you access and use our Website.
 In particular, we gather information about which pages on our Website users visit most often.
 We also usually track popular links on Maggie’s emails and collect information on individuals’ IP address; browser and device type; device settings; language; access times and durations; websites you visited before and after our Website; details of how you like to interact with us and similar information.
 We use this information to personalise the way our Website is used to improve the service we provide to you.
 Wherever possible we use aggregated or anonymous information which does not identify individuals.